pratixashah/Citi-Bike-Analysis/README.md

 # 1. User Statistics:
 - There are two types of City Bikes
   1. Customer: 24-hour pass or 3-day pass user
-  2. Subsriber: Annual Member
+  2. Subscriber: Annual Member
 - Analysis:
-  1. March 2019 - Around 1K Customer and 22K Subsriber
+  1. March 2019 - Around 1K Customer and 22K Subscriber
-  2. March 2021 - Around 15K Customer and 1.7K Subsriber
+  2. March 2021 - Around 15K Customer and 1.7K Subscriber
-  3. As we can see from the numbers, there is a wide difference between numbers of Customer and Subsriber Cike Bikers.
+  3. As we can see from the numbers, there is a wide difference between numbers of Customer and Subscriber Cike Bikers.
   4. Analysis shows during this pandemic, Bike user prefer to go for the short term payment/commitment than Annual purchase.

 # 2. Bike Useage by Age:
 - It shows Bike useage distribution by Age.
+Bikers' age is ranging from 17 to 78 years.
 - Analysis:
- 1. Bikers' age is ranging from 17 to 78 years.
- 2. March 2019 - Bikers from different age used a City Bike services.
+ 1. March 2019 - Bikers from different age used a City Bike services.
 The maximum bikers are from the age 32, 50 and 39.
- 3. March 2021 - Bikers from dirrerent age use has been decreased a lot.
+ 2. March 2021 - Bikers from dirrerent age use has been decreased a lot.
 The maximum bikes are from the age 51.
- 4. As per data, Numbers of bikers for all the ages has been reduced except bikers from the age 51 which has increased from 272 to 14K.
+ 3. As per data, Numbers of bikers for all the ages has been reduced except bikers from the age 51 which has increased from 272 to 14K.

 # 3. Trip Duration(in Hrs.) by Age:
 - It displays an Avereage Trip duration in Hours by Age.